 As a former auditor and now Deloitte’s CFO, Jody Burton has a unique perspective in witnessing the finance role evolve from cost containers to digital-first and data-driven business enablers.

-Speaking with ADAPT’s Senior Analyst, Peter Hind, Jody discusses the metrics she leverages to identify new opportunities for customer service delivery, national commercial competitiveness, and collaborative solutions with alliance partners.
+Speaking at ADAPT’s CFO Edge, Senior Analyst, Peter Hind, Jody discusses the metrics she leverages to identify new opportunities for customer service delivery, national commercial competitiveness, and collaborative solutions with alliance partners.

 In her explanation, she separates the metrics into three categories: growth, transformation, and service excellence.